VirtusLab-Open-Source/strapi-plugin-comments/README.md

 ## Content Type model relation to Comment

-To enable Content Type to work with Comments, you've to add following field to your model settings.json attributes:
+To enable Content Type to work with Comments, you've to add following field to your model `*.settings.json`:

 ```
     "comments": {